brandtam/sanity-sveltekit-shopify-starter/README.md

 ## Add Environment Variables

-1. Copy the contents of the `.env.example` file to `.env` after the Sanity environment variables.
+1. Copy the contents of the `.env.example` file and paste it into the `.env` file after the Sanity environment variables.
 2. Replace the values for

 - VITE_SANITY_PROJECT_ID="xxxxxx" with the SANITY_PROJECT_ID variable and delete the SANITY_PROJECT_ID variable.